글로벌 증시, 8,000 돌파 후 급락한 KOSPI와 시장 동향

 Europe (U.K., Germany, France)

-European markets were pressured by resurging inflation fears and bond yields.
-In the U.K., political uncertainty regarding Prime Minister Starmer added to the market tension.
-The FTSE 100 and DAX both failed to escape the bearish trend.
+European markets were pressured by inflation fears and rising bond yields.
+In the U.K., leadership challenges against Prime Starmer added political uncertainty.
+CNBC noted that the FTSE 100 and DAX were unable to escape the downward trend.

 📊 Market Drivers

-- Inflation & Bond Yields: U.S. Treasury yields hit yearly highs, triggering a sell-off in high-valuation tech stocks.
+- Inflation & Bond Yields: Surging U.S. Treasury yields triggered selling in high-valuation tech stocks.
+High oil prices added to fears of "sticky" inflation.

-- Trump-Xi Beijing Summit: The lack of a major announcement or trade deal disappointed global investors, fueling risk aversion.
+- Trump-Xi Summit Conclusion: The lack of a major trade deal or de-escalation announcement soured investor sentiment.

 Investor Checklist

-The KOSPI breaking 8,000 acted less like a celebration and more like an "exit signal" for foreign capital, confirming that structural barriers like inflation and interest rates continue to suppress the upside for global markets.
+The KOSPI breaking 8,000 was less of a celebration and more of an "exit signal" for foreign investors, underscoring that structural barriers like inflation and interest rates continue to cap the market.

 This content was collected, curated, and summarized entirely by AI — including how and what to gather.
 It may contain inaccuracies.
 Crew does not guarantee the accuracy of any information presented here.
 Always verify facts on your own before acting on them.
 Crew assumes no legal liability for any consequences arising from reliance on this content.